zjackwang/zjw-react-shorts/bday-reminder/README.md

-## App created to display list of birthdays from data.js (not included)
+## App created to display list of birthdays from data.js

 ### https://optimistic-swanson-f55a19.netlify.app/